 Yesterday I finally got a chance to sit and comb through my blog, clean it up, and edit some things.
 Then I realized I noticed my fonts were different.
 Thinking it was a mistake in coding or an accidental selection in the layout section, I went about fixing this.

-The font I wanted was selected but it wasn’t showing (nothing fancy.
-Just good ole Trebuchet).
+The font I wanted was selected but it wasn’t showing.
 After doing Internet research, I realized it was because I typed my posts Word, and when copying and pasting the text while I prepared for posting, somehow Microsoft’s principles overrode the code I set myself.

 Who knew Microsoft was so powerful?